Audax, Managing Director

 Allison became interested in how individual action could help children when she became a Big Sister in New York in the early 1990s.
 Spending time with her Little Sister, Angela, opened Allison’s eyes to the plight of inner-city children who have limited family support.
 Unfortunately, that program did not include material support nor did it provide counseling.
 For Allison, among the strengths of the Wily Network program are its reliance on caring adults who guide and support the Scholars and its recognition that students need adequate resources to succeed in school.

 Acquia, Account Executive

-Michael is has spent over a decade in technology sales in business development in Singapore, Hong Kong, and Boston, with highly talented people at leading brands such as Oracle, Sprinklr, and most recently Acquia, the enterprise digital experience company.
+Michael has has spent over a decade in technology sales in business development in Singapore, Hong Kong, and Boston, at leading brands such as Oracle, Sprinklr, and most recently Acquia, the enterprise digital experience company.
 Michael is a graduate of Bowdoin College, where he double majored in American History and Africana Studies.
 He participated in theater, ran on the cross country and track teams, and produced and anchored the Bowdoin Cable Network sports television show.
-Michael grew up in rural Maine and now resides in Concord, Massachusetts with his wife.
-As of 2018, they enjoy being new parents to their beautiful daughter.
+Michael grew up in rural Maine and now resides in Concord, Massachusetts, with his wife and daughter.

 Judi Alperin King, PhD